 A native of Confucius’s home state of Lu, Youzi lived from around 518 BCE – 457 BCE and was said to have had a very good memory and a love of antiquity.
 After the other followers of Confucius left him, he set up his own school and his students are believed to have written at least part of Book 1 of the Analects.
 This is probably why he features in the first book three times, while making only one other appearance in the rest of the Analects.

-Youzi said: “A man who practices filial and fraternal devotion is unlikely to question the authority of his superiors.
-Such a man will never provoke disorder.
+Youzi said: “A person who practices filial and fraternal devotion is unlikely to question the authority of their superiors.
+Such a person will never provoke disorder.
 A leader focuses on the root; once this takes hold the way appears.
 Filial and fraternal devotion is the root of goodness.”

 Youzi said: “When practicing ritual, harmony matters most.
 This is what made the way of the ancient kings so admirable and inspired their every action, no matter how great or small.
 But they also knew where to draw the line: seeking harmony for its own sake without it being regulated by ritual won’t work.”